post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 # Negotiated Groups

 This document defines an additional supported group which can be used for hybrid post-quantum key agreements.
 The hybrid key agreement for TLS 1.3 is detailed in the {{hybrid}} draft.
-We compose the hybrid scheme with the Kyber KEM as defined in {{kyber}} draft, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA], NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}} and FIPS 186-5 {{?DSS=DOI.10.6028/NIST.FIPS.186-5}}.
-The new group is FIPS approved as per Section 2 NIST SP 800-56C {{?DSS=DOI.10.6028/NIST.SP.800-56Cr2}} since ECDHE elliptic curve is approved by NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}}.
+We compose the hybrid scheme with the Kyber KEM as defined in {{kyber}} draft, and the ECDHE scheme parametrized with elliptic curves defined in ANSI X9.62 [ECDSA] and NIST SP 800-186
+{{?DSS=DOI.10.6028/NIST.SP.800-186}}.

+The new group allows deriving TLS session keys by using FIPS-approved schemes.
+NIST's special publication 800-56Cr2 {{?SP56C=DOI.10.6028/NIST.SP.800-56Cr2}}
+approves the usage of HKDF {{HKDF}} with two distinct shared secrets as long as the first one is computed by a FIPS-approved key-establishment scheme.
+Both ECDHE and a curve secp256r1 (NIST P-256) are FIPS-approved by NIST SP 800-56Ar3 {{?SP56A=DOI.10.6028/NIST.SP.800-56Ar3}}
+and NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}} correspondingly.

 ## Construction